 Slightly larger rucksack, for easier packing (Lightpack 3)

-It’s a well-built cross-country harness that is very comfortable.
-For pilots looking for an all-round recreational XC harness for hike and fly, volbiv and travelling, the Advance Lightness 3 provides a compact and lightweight solution based on a hammock-style harness (no seat plate).
-Although you can do a bit of wagga (mild aerobatics) with the Lightness 3 that is not its forte.
-If your primary focus is on XC flying then this is a fantastic option.
+The LIGHTNESS 3 is a beautifully made cross-country harness that is extremely well designed and supremely comfortable.
+For paraglider pilots looking for an all-round recreational XC harness for hike and fly, volbiv and travelling, the Advance LIGHTNESS 3 provides a compact and lightweight solution based on a hammock-style pod harness (no seat plate).
+If your primary focus is on fun XC flying, and you want all your kit to be light and compact yet comfortable and durable, this is a fantastic option.

 Carlo tests out the harness in the UK